koreyawashington/The-Veneration-of-Arwe/readMe.md

 Features-
 My version of the snake games stands out because it is based off of a mythological snake and uses real ethiopian drawings of the storyline.

+Improvements/Upgrades-
+I would like to start with I want to add more levels like easy, medium, hard.

 Code Example-
-Show what the library does as concisely as possible, developers shoulbe be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvios, and that your code is short and concise.
+Show what the library does as concisely as possible, developers should be be able to figure out how your project solves their problem by looking at the code example.
+Make sure the API you are showing off is obvious, and that your code is short and concise.

 Installation-
 Provide step by step series of examples and explanations about how to get a development env running